geographiliac/University-of-Buffalo/Labs/Graduated-Points/Graduated-Points.md

 When you upload vector data to your Mapbox account, our servers convert it to a [vector tileset](https://docs.mapbox.com/help/glossary/tileset/) so it can be rendered quickly and efficiently in the Mapbox Studio style editor and with Mapbox GL JS.
 The tileset information page shows some useful information about the tileset that was created from your uploaded data.
 Feel free to explore the information page for each of your new tilesets.

+You can now view the centroids of each district’s polygon on your basemap.

   ## Create a style for a basemap